tnichols217/obsidian-external-embed/README.md

 Execute by typing `!!!iframe` followed by a path to a file or URL.
 Will attempt to convert an html page into MD before rendering it
 Will replace the command with rendered MD

+### inline
+Execute by typing `!!!inline` followed by a path to a file or URL.
+Will insert the html file into where the command was called from inline
+Similar to paste, it also has the additional `!` for removing the space afterwards

 ## MD files
 This plugin also allows you to "iframe" an MD file, which will include its code in the document (can be another document or an online source).
 You can also name the iframe with a "iframe-md" class to attempt to convert html to md